christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 - The execution cost
 - The transaction cost (which also includes the execution cost)

-In our experiment, we focus our interest on the execution cost, as it is varied across the scheme and depends on how we design the algorithms.
+In our experiment, we focus our interest on the execution cost, as it varies across the scheme and depends on how we design the algorithms.

 We analyzed the detailed execution cost using the `Debug` button on the transaction receipt in the Remix IDE.

-By recording the remaining gas from each step in the source codes, we can pin-point some lines that contribute a significant gas cost to the execution cost.
+By recording the remaining gas from each step in the source codes, we can pinpoint some lines that contribute a significant gas cost to the execution cost.

-We provided the results of our debugging session in the `'./data'` directory.
+We provided the results of our debugging session in the `'../data'` directory.